We are commonly asked to perform an ovary sparing spey in dogs. Here we explain the difference with other procedures.

 Before you have an emergency, it’s good to know which after hours vet is closest and how you will get there in a hurry.
-There are four veterinary hospitals open 24 hours a day, seven days a week in Adelaide*.
-We created this clickable map by comparing travel times to each one from various locations.
+There are five veterinary hospitals open 24 hours a day, seven days a week in Adelaide*.
+Use this clickable map to calculate your travel time to each one from your location.
 Please use it to get directions to your nearest vet when your regular vet is closed.

 Walkerville Vet is open 8am to 7:00pm weekdays and 9am to 1pm Saturdays.
 Vets start consulting at 9am.